 I love to try different mediums.
 I have been working on a few organizing projects to fix some mess around my work space.
 Like the multi-task message board and no hole wall holders.
-And today I am sharing a wooden file organizer that I decorated with paper using mod podge.
+Today I am sharing a wooden books organizer that I decorated with paper using mod podge.
+You can use this idea to decorate a plain file organizer with magazine cutouts to use your favorite patterns, designs and other collections to decorate things at home.

-I found these wonderful Plywood File Organizers at Ikea.
+I found these wonderful Plywood File Organizers at IKEA.
+They are called unfinished wooden organizers for magazine file.

 Next, I painted them with white acrylic paint.
 And let them dry.